 Emotional and Behavioral Symptoms

 Important: Your symptoms may change over time.
 Some initial symptoms may resolve while new ones emerge.
 Additionally, many post-concussion symptoms worsen each other.
-For example, poor sleep can intensify headaches, which can increase fatigue, which makes concentration harder.
-This interconnected nature of symptoms is one reason why comprehensive treatment approaches tend to be more effective than addressing symptoms individually.
+For example, poor sleep can intensify headaches, which can increase fatigue, making concentration harder.
+The interconnected nature of symptoms is one reason comprehensive treatment approaches tend to be more effective than addressing them individually.

 What Causes Post-concussion Syndrome?